These websites have helped make fundraising just a bit easier.

 Fundraise With T-Shirts

-With most of our volunteers trying at least one or two things for fundraising, we’ve realized a couple of things about how to make it more successful.
-People tend to be more willing to donate if they get something out of it.
-So, choosing a fundraiser where your donors get something back too tends to do better than ones where you’re just asking for a donation.
-Which makes sense!
-How much more fun is gift giving when you’re also getting a gift, instead of just giving one?
+We've learned something over the years: People tend to be more willing to donate if they get something out of it.
+So, choosing a fundraiser where your donors get something back tends to do better than ones where you’re just asking for a donation.

 Why We Love It